patherlkd/PhysicalModellingNPC/README.md

 ### in.resume_4apb

 This performs a much longer production simulation where the 'xyz' file contains the time trajectory of the all the bead coordinates.
+Note: you must have successfully run in.start_up_4apb first.

 ```
 lmp_serial -in in.resume_4apb